 God has ordained self-supporting workers throughout all of history.
 John the Baptist, Elijah, Jesus and most of the prophets were self-supporting workers – meaning that their ministries were not financially sponsored by the official church.
 In God’s infinite wisdoms He has always had two branches of work: 1) the organized work and 2) the self supporting work.

-Whenever the organized work (local churches or conferences) is unable or unwilling to get any consensus from their constituents to do evangelism; remember, self-supporting workers and ministries are well-positioned to move forward with the work ordained by God and take the 3 Angels’ Messages quickly and effective to all the world.
+Whenever the organized work (local churches or conferences) is unable or unwilling to get any consensus from their constituents to do evangelism; remember, self-supporting workers and ministries are well-positioned to move forward with the work ordained by God and take the 3 Angels’ Messages quickly and effectively to all the world.
 Whenever the organized work (local churches or conferences) is unable or unwilling to address any apostasy or worldliness found within its ranks; remember, self-supporting workers and ministries are in a much better position to address the challenges that are currently dividing and distracting the church.

 God’s work is going to get done with or without us.
 God’s people will be purified and fitted for the outpouring of the Latter Rain during the closing work.
 It is only our privilege to be involved.
 However, if we refuse to prepare ourselves to be used by God, if we do not have a love for lost souls and if we have no desire to take the gospel invitation to our communities – then “others” will be chosen to bear these important responsibilities and we will be left out.